DrDBanner/inmanage/readme.md

 ### Docker related: prerequisites; write permissions

 When you login to the container, be sure to be within the app container, which has the mountpoints to RW instead of RO.
+Additionally, some permission adjustments need to take place.

 <details>
    <summary>Click to see full "Docker related: prerequisites; write permissions" FAQ answer</summary>